 For the soccer relation, the problem is that the quality of the learned patterns decreases, which leads to more incorrect instance pairs being ranked high, which in turn leads to even lower quality patterns.

-McIntosh & Curran (2009) observe a similar problem when trying to learn biomedical terms within a given semantic class.
+McIntosh and Curran (2009) observe a similar problem when trying to learn biomedical terms within a given semantic class.
 They propose to use distributional similarity to reduce the effect of semantic drift.
-New candidates are ranked higher if they are distributionally more similar to terms learned early (i.e. terms that are more likely to be correct) than to terms learned later.
+New candidates are ranked higher if they are distributionally more similar to terms learned early (i.e. terms that are more likely othato be correct) than with terms learned later.

 We applied distributional similarity to filter unlikely instance pairs.
 We used the thesaurus described in van der Plas and Bouma (2005) and van der Plas (2008) to find distributionally similar terms.
 The thesaurus was built using the same 700M word parsed corpus we used in our IE experiments.
 For each noun and proper name, the syntactic context (the lexical head on which the nominal is dependent, and its syntactic relation) was stored in a feature-vector.
-Counts were weighted using pointwise mutual information (Church & Hanks 1990).
+Counts were weighted using pointwise mutual information (Church and Hanks, 1990).
 Two nominals are distributionally similar if the distance between their vectors is small, according to the cosine-metric.
 The twenty most similar terms for keywords Bayern München and David Beckham, for instance, are:

-(7) a.
-Bayern München: Borussia Dortmund, AC Milan, Juventus, Real Madrid, Manchester United, Chelsea, Lazio Roma, Celtic, Arsenal, AS Roma, Glasgow Rangers, Bayer Leverkusen, Olympique Marseille, Anderlecht, Inter, Lazio, Liverpool, Werder Bremen, Galatasaray b.
+- (7) a.
+Bayern München: Borussia Dortmund, AC Milan, Juventus, Real Madrid, Manchester United, Chelsea, Lazio Roma, Celtic, Arsenal, AS Roma, Glasgow Rangers, Bayer Leverkusen, Olympique Marseille, Anderlecht, Inter, Lazio, Liverpool, Werder Bremen, Galatasaray - b.
 David Beckham: Roy Keane, Zinedine Zidane, Michael Owen, Ryan Giggs, Alan Shearer, Paul Scholes, Beckham, Raúl, Luis Figo, Diego Maradona, Andy Cole, Eric Cantona, Figo, Zidane, Ronaldo, Raul, Rivaldo, Jaap Stam, Romario

-Van der Plas (2008) reports results for several alternative methods, and shows that combining mutual information and cosine gives the best results in terms of coverage and accuracy when evaluating against Dutch WordNet (Vossen 1998).
+Van der Plas (2008) reports results for several alternative methods, and shows that combining mutual information and cosine gives the best results in terms of coverage and accuracy when evaluating against Dutch WordNet (Vossen, 1998).

 For filtering, we used the 100 most similar words for each noun or proper name that was found at least 10 times in the corpus.
 The filter works by accepting only new instance pairs for which each argument is distributionally similar to the corresponding argument of at least one of seeds or a previously found instance pair.
-In particular, a pair Figo - Barcelona is only accepted if the list of similar names for Figo contains at least one name which is also the first argument of a previously seen instance pair, or when the list of similar items for a first argument in a previously seen instance pair contains the name Figo, and similarly for the second argument Barcelona.
-Note that if a term T is among the N most similar terms of T', it is not necessarily the case that T' is among the N most similar terms of T.
+In particular, a pair Figo - Barcelona is only accepted